truetoatlanta/math4640-project/final.md

 * Is Newton's method technically a special case of fixed point?

 ## Pseudocode
+Below is pseudocode to represent the algorithms in this paper in a more readable form.
 ### Fixed-Point Iteration
 ```
 1. Define f(x) from given function f(x) = 0